-• We observed medicines being administered at lunch time and saw good practice was followed.
-We saw the medicines cabinet was locked securely whilst attending to each person.
+- Medicines were managed safely and people received their medicines when they should.
+Medicines were clearly recorded within people's medication administration records and showed people had received their medicines as prescribed. - We observed medicines being administered at lunch time and saw good practice was followed.
 People were sensitively assisted as required and medicines were signed for after they had been administered.